The graduate admissions process varies in length dependent on the receipt of application materials.

 GRE Scores should be 5 years old or less and submitted directly from ETS to Drexel.
 Drexel's test code for the GRE is 2194.

-- Library and Information Science and Health Informatics applicants: scores in the 50th percentile or above in all three sections are sought.
+- Health Informatics applicants: scores in the 50th percentile or above in all three sections are sought.

 - The CCI Admissions Review Board will review for a preliminary GRE waiver when any eligible transcript (final transcript showing degree conferred) is received.
 Please note that this decision is considered tentative and subject to change by the CCI Admissions Review Board.
 Master's level applicants with a cumulative GPA of 3.2 or higher, on a 4.0 grade scale, in any completed degree program, Bachelor's or above, may be waived.